marco-santamaria/django-ansible-deploy/README.rst

     ansible-playbook -i hosts/local all_servers.yml --extra-vars "pycon8=0.1.0" -vvv

-The two CentOS 7 machines will be configured as web server and database server and the project will be deployed pulling the source code directly fron GIT and installing all the requirements from PyPI.
+The two CentOS 7 machines will be configured as web server and database server and the project will be deployed using the installation bundle.

-Using the ``git_repo`` variable it is possible to deploy in the target machines directly from GIT and PyPI
+Using the ``git_repo`` variable it is possible to deploy in the target machines directly from GIT and PyPI:

 .. code-block:: yaml